Are you ready for GradX?

 “At its core, GradX aims to attract the nation’s next generation of top talent into the defence industry to the benefit of the entire defence ecosystem in which we operate,” Ward said.
 “We are building our pipeline of future leaders now.”

-“We want the best minds in the defence industry to work on our complex programs and we’re committed to supporting our new talent in reaching their full potential,” said Raytheon Australia Head of Human Resources Janette Coulton.
+“We want the best minds in the defence industry to work on our complex programs,” said Raytheon Australia Head of Human Resources Janette Coulton.
 “There is a need, now more than ever, for exceptional, new talent and it is important to invest time, resources and training into our people.
 Supporting their growth enhances the performance of the company and allows us to cultivate great talent in an innovative manner.”

-To mark the successful launch of GradX, Raytheon Australia invited Australian science communicator Dr Karl Kruszelnicki to speak to students at the University of Adelaide in South Australia.
+To mark the successful launch of GradX in November 2019, Raytheon Australia invited Australian science communicator Dr Karl Kruszelnicki to speak to students at the University of Adelaide in South Australia.
 The students were provided the opportunity to learn about all things engineering from “the man with the answers when it comes to science and technology.”